-Nathalie was born in Colombia and moved to New York when she was a teenager.
+Nathalie Agudelo was born in Colombia and moved to New York when she was a teenager.
 She graduated from Syracuse University with a B.A in International Relations and Economics.
-After graduation, she joined Peace Corps and moved to Thailand where she worked as a community developer/ foreign language teacher.
+After graduation, she joined the Peace Corps and moved to Thailand where she worked as a community developer/ foreign language teacher.
 In Thailand, she had the opportunity to work with children from elementary schools to high schools in many capacities such as: teaching English as a foreign language and facilitated workshops focusing on leadership skills.
 After her service in Thailand, she came back to New York and obtained an MPA from Wagner School of Public Service at NYU.
-After graduation, she worked with the immigrant population in Queens.
-Nathalie is fluent in Spanish and can have a basic conversation in Thai.
-In her free time, Nathalie enjoys reading fiction and watching TED talk videos.
+After graduation, Nathalie worked with the immigrant population in Queens.
+She is fluent in Spanish and can have a basic conversation in Thai.

 Niame Traore is a graduate from Hobart and William Smith Colleges with a Bachelor of Arts in Sociology and a French and Francophone Studies minor.
 She loves to engage in new opportunities that will help her to enrich her passion for empowering others, especially the youth.
 During her college experience, she was a company member of Mosaic New York, a social justice theatre troupe, served as a mentor for the Geneva High School’s Lead, Excel, Achieve, Progress program (L.E.A.P.) and volunteered at the local Boys and Girls of Geneva, New York.
 Today, Niame continues to be an advocate for championing those who want to create positive change in the world.
 She wants to help give a voice to a generation of youth of color whose voices are often ignored and silenced in this world and believes change begins when one can live out their authentic truths.